 In this day and age, we’re all doing social media photography.
-We’ve got our smartphones, snap our pics, apply a filter and boom – we feel like we should’ve been the official photographer at Prince Harry and Meghan Markle Royal Wedding.
+We’ve got our smartphones, snap our pics, apply a filter and boom – we feel like we should’ve been the official social media photographer at Prince Harry and Meghan Markle Royal Wedding.

 But… if you’re a real photographer, if you truly know how to capture a perfect moment, a beautiful view and if your eyes just see the perfect shots – social media is a place where you need to be.
 There hasn’t been a better time for social media marketing for photographers.
 Platforms are encouraging it, brands are applauding it and people are loving it.
 It’s a must.

 But why is it so important?
 Why can’t you simply build your portfolio and find clients locally?
 Better yet, why can’t you jump on a freelancer website, showcase bits and pieces of your work and let your clients find you?

 Because you can go bigger!

 Why is social media for photographers so important?

 Social Media will help you in many ways.
 I’ll put it in 4 words to get you excited and keep you scrolling: fame, fortune, friends, and inspiration.

 Once you’ll start being focused on social, showing some effort and sharing your talent with the world, the advantages will come.
 You’ll see for yourself what a bit of engagement can do, I’m only here to convince you and guide you through it.

 So what should you expect to get from being on social?